 EV-286: Winemaking Practicum I, Credits = 3 - 12

 Students experience hands-on learning while working at a selected winery and receiving supervision from a professional vintner.
-Must be enrolled in the Enology program.
-Prerequisites: Must be enrolled concurrently in EV 203 or instructor permission.
+Prerequisites: Completion of EV 203 with a grade of C- or higher or instructor permission.

 Offers hands-on learning while working at a selected winery and receiving supervision from a professional vintner.
 Must be enrolled in the Enology program.
 Prerequisites: Grade C or higher in EV 286 or instructor permission.